Siunami/MLH-Localhost-Twitter-Feed/README.md

 This project requires the following tools:

 - Python - The programming language used by Flask.
-- Tweepy - A wrapper library for easily accessing the Twitter API
+- [Tweepy](http://www.tweepy.org/) - A wrapper library for easily accessing the Twitter API
+- [Flask](http://flask.pocoo.org/) - A microframework for Python web applications
+- [Jinja2](http://jinja.pocoo.org/docs/2.10/) - A templating language for Python, used by Flask.

 To get started, install Python